 Around this same time, I was trying to figure out what I wanted to do with my life career-wise, and the only thing I knew was whatever I did, it had to involve food.
 My heart was at the market, in the garden, and in the kitchen.
 Fast forward a few years, and I'd landed myself a gig managing the same market that changed the course of my life.
 I've since spent the better part of a decade working alongside farmers and food advocates, in pursuit of a healthy, sustainable, and just food system for all.

 All this is to say, this blog is a place where I come to write, primarily about food and cooking, but also about the stories and memories that leave me feeling full and inspired.
-I'm driven by my passion for food, the people who produce it, and the places where it's grown, and strive to reflect this passion both online and in real life.

 The recipes you'll find on this blog are simple, seasonal, mostly plant-based, and feature real, whole ingredients, grown with integrity by local farmers.
 My food philosophy is about enjoying food for more than its caloric value, and the diet that I follow does not involve sacrifice, deprivation or labels – so you won't find any of that here either.
+The writing you'll find here tends to get a little political, and that's because you can't talk about food, the people who produce it, the places where it's grown, or the people who eat it, without talking about politics.

 Thanks for stopping by.